Enter the appropriate command into the terminal you're using. This will set the log level for this session.

 - collect logs from the microcontroller and print them to the console

-- print a backtrace of the program and exit when the devices reaches a breakpoint (
+- print a backtrace of the program if the halt was due to an error.

 Should you need to configure the